Robert M. Abrahamsen

-Bob has advised clients in a variety of industries including image sensors, medical devices, integrated circuits, electronic payment systems and networks, pre-paid and stored value card processing, point-of-sale systems, X-ray imaging, e-commerce, internet conferencing, remote control systems, wire and cable design, juvenile products, and fitness monitoring equipment.
+Over the years, Bob has been become intimately familiar with a large number of industries and technologies, including remote application and desktop delivery systems, file sharing systems, data storage systems, cloud computing, speech processing, machine learning, image sensors, medical devices, telecommunications devices and systems, integrated circuits, electronic payment systems and networks, pre-paid and stored value card processing, point-of-sale systems, X-ray imaging, e-commerce, internet conferencing, remote control systems, wire and cable design, juvenile products, and fitness monitoring equipment, to name a few.

 - Included in Massachusetts Super Lawyers for Intellectual Property (2015-2016)